Qajartalik: Preservation

 Since 1996, the Avataq Cultural Institute has been working to study and develop the site as well as plan for its protection.
 In 2006, it was discovered that some vandalism had been committed at the site, likely in the spring of that year.
 This event spurred calls for additional protection of the site.

 On December 20, 2017, Environment Minister Catherine McKenna announced that Qajartalik was one of eight sites that would be added to Canada's tentative list of UNESCO World Heritage Sites, joining six sites already on the tentative list.
-It nomination was officially submitted on April 13, 2018.
+Its nomination was officially submitted on April 13, 2018.
 The justification for inscription was based on criteria (iii), with Parks Canada stating that "The Qajartalik petroglyph site is a unique archaeological site in the Canadian Arctic, providing a tangible link to the cultural tradition of the Dorset people."